warner-consulting-josh/Collet-Autofeed/README.md

 # Collet-Autofeed

-Automation of Collets on the Tormach Slant Pro lathe using a custom tooling block, individually addressable coolant lines controlled by a TinyS3 pro and ui_hooks.py, and custom G-code for auto stock advance.
+Automation of Collets on the Tormach Slant Pro lathe using a custom tooling block, individually addressable coolant lines controlled by an [UnexpectedMaker ProS3](https://esp32s3.com/pros3.html) and ui_hooks.py, and custom G-code for auto stock advance.

 ## Description

-This project uses the uihooks.py [Plugin controller](http://xoomspeed.com/CNC/pathpilot/plugins/uihooks.htm) created by David Loomes at XoomSpeed, to run custom python code for interacting with a TinyS3 Pro microcontroller which in turn controls solenoids to direct the coolant stream to the currently active tool.
+This project uses the uihooks.py [Plugin controller](http://xoomspeed.com/CNC/pathpilot/plugins/uihooks.htm) created by David Loomes at XoomSpeed, to run custom python code for interacting with a ProS3 microcontroller which in turn controls solenoids to direct the coolant stream to the currently active tool.
 We've also implemented custom G-code to auto advance the stock after each part with a GUI for inputting the stock length at the beginning of the run.
-The hardware includes a custom tooling block, a manifold for the solenoids, a driver board for the solenoids and a watertight enclosure to houw the electronics.
+The hardware includes a custom tooling block, a manifold for the solenoids, a driver board for the solenoids and a watertight enclosure to house the electronics.

 ## Getting Started

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
+* PathPilot V2
 * ex.
 Windows 10

 ### Installing